DHA DataFlow 2026 - GP Verification Guide

 Estimated Time

-Often several weeks, with variation by country, institution response speed, and document quality.
+Often several weeks, with variation by issuing authority response speed and document quality.

 Next Step Navigation for GP Applicants